MovAX0xDEAD/NTOSKRNL_Emu/README.md

        git clone https://github.com/MovAX0xDEAD/NTOSKRNL_Emu

-4. Select Target OS, for this OS Emu\_Extender will be compiled.
+4. Choose Target OS (XP, 2003, Vista or WIndows 7) for which OS Emu\_Extender will be compiled.
 Keep in mind that depending on the target operating system the way of exporting the functions changes, if a function already exists in the kernel it will be simply redirected without injecting emulation code

-5. Run shell: Start Menu\Programs\Windows Driver Kits\Win7 7600.16385.1\Build Environments\Windows XXX\YYY Free Build
+5. Run shell: "Start Menu\Programs\Windows Driver Kits\Win7 7600.16385.1\Build Environments\Windows XXX\YYY Free Build"
  Environment. (**XXX** - target OS, **YYY** - target CPU)

 6. In shell change current directory to local project folder